 Explore program formats, transfer requirements, financial aid packages, and more by contacting the schools below.

-Top 10 Online Criminal Justice Master’s Programs
+Why Get an Online Criminal Justice Master’s Degree?

 Philadelphia-based SJU offers an online master's in criminal justice that prepares graduates to serve as scholars and practitioners, employing the latest criminal justice research to execute effective criminology practice.
 This private college offers five concentration options: behavior analysis, behavior management, federal law enforcement, intelligence and crime analysis, and homeland security.
 Candidates can also pursue a customized general track, which enables them to tailor course selections to meet professional aspirations.